serhii-londar/open-source-mac-os-apps/README.md

 - [SlowQuitApps](https://github.com/dteoh/SlowQuitApps) - Add a global delay to Command-Q to stop accidental app quits.
 - [Übersicht](https://github.com/felixhageloh/uebersicht) - Keep an eye on what's happening on your machine and in the world.
 - [The Unarchiver](https://bitbucket.org/kosovan/theunarchiver) - The Unarchiver is an Objective-C application for uncompressing archive files.
-- [WebTorrent Desktop](https://github.com/webtorrent/webtorrent-desktop) - Streaming torrent app for Mac, Windows, and Linux
+- [WebTorrent Desktop](https://github.com/webtorrent/webtorrent-desktop) - Streaming torrent app for Mac, Windows, and Linux.
+- [Satellite Eyes](https://github.com/tomtaylor/satellite-eyes) - Satellite Eyes is a small OS X application that sits in your system tray (next to the clock) and automatically updates your desktop wallpaper to the satellite or map view overhead.
+- [Turbo Boost Switcher](https://github.com/rugarciap/Turbo-Boost-Switcher) - Turbo Boost Switcher is a little application for Mac computers that allows to enable and/or disable the Turbo Boost feature.
+- [AppPolice](https://github.com/fuyu/AppPolice) - An app for Mac OS X with a minimalistic UI which lets you quickly throttle down the CPU usage of any running process.
+- [WebPonize](https://github.com/1000ch/WebPonize) - WebPonize is a Mac OS App for converting PNG, JPEG, animated (or not) GIF images into WebP.
+- [Muzei](https://github.com/naman14/Muzei-macOS) - Muzei wallpaper app for macOS

 ### Video